felipe-a-queiroz/sapientia-api/README.md

 # Sapientia API

-A RESTful API built with Node.js using Express, featuring JWT authentication and data persistence with MariaDB.
+A RESTful API built with Node.js using Express, featuring JWT authentication and data persistence with MongoDB.
 Designed to run locally or as an AWS Lambda function.

 ## Project Structure